simpliko/wpadverts/readme.txt

 "Save Changes" button without actually changing anything, this should reset router and fix URLs.

 == Changelog ==

+= 1.5.3 - 2021-02-22 =

+* FEATURE: Data Types editor in wp-admin / Classifieds / Options / Core / Types panel, allows customizing post types and taxonomies.
+* FEATURE: in wp-admin / Classifieds / Options / Core panel you can enable option to moderate ads updated in [adverts_manage]

 = 1.5.2 - 2021-02-09 =